sinegit/sinegit.github.io/README.md

 ### Add news

 All news presented in the front page by editing `_data/news.yml`.
 There are some symbol that cannot be used directly e.g. `:`, be careful

+[^1]: Note: This page was built using the template provided by the folks from the [Kording Lab](https://kordinglab.com/).
+Thanks!